The Washington State Health Department Will Call Your Exes to Talk to Them About Gonorrhea

-"And then, I would pause for a little bit," said Halloran.
+"And then, I would pause for a little bit," Halloran continued.
 "Then I would ask what the person I'm talking to knows about gonorrhea."

-"Some people cry, some people get really angry, some people don't want to talk to me at all," explained Halloran.
+Call recipients react different, in Halloran's experience.
+"Some people cry, some people get really angry, some people don't want to talk to me at all," she said.
 "A lot of people are really anxious to know who it was [who gave them the infection].
 Of course, I can't say anything whatsoever that would identify that."

 Yikes.
 The Spokane Regional Health District's move isn't just meant to allow their patients to save face, though.
-Apparently, a number of patients wouldn't bother notifying their past — and present, and future — lovers about the possibility of an STD.
-You can never say it enough: use protection, and make sure you talk about your sexual health with your partner — whether it's you or your appointed social worker that'll have to do the calling.
+Apparently, a number of patients wouldn't bother notifying their past — or present, or future — lovers about the possibility of an STD.
+You can never say it enough: Use protection, and make sure you talk about your sexual health with your partner — whether it's you or your appointed social worker that'll have to do the calling.